FTSE sluggish after Centrica dives

 Jefferies analysts flagged weakness in Centrica’s North America and UK business.

-Shares in utility peers National Grid (NG.L) and SSE (SSE.L) also declined 2.8 percent and 0.6 percent respectively.
+Shares in utility peers National Grid and SSE also declined 3.2 percent and 2.4 percent respectively.

-Babcock (BAB.L) was the second-weakest performer of the FTSE, retreating in the wake of brokers cutting their target prices after the engineering outsourcing group published its results on Tuesday.
+While the utilities sector was the biggest weight on the top share index, falls among financials and more defensive sectors such as telecoms and consumer staples also dragged the index lower.

+Sage Group was the biggest gainer, up 2.7 percent after several brokers upped their price targets for the stock.

-Housebuilders recouped some of the previous session’s losses, with Berkeley Group (BKGH.L), Barratt Developments (BDEV.L) and Taylor Wimpey (TW.L) all rising close to 1.9 percent.
+Housebuilders recouped some of the previous session’s losses, with Berkeley Group, Barratt Developments and Taylor Wimpey rising 1.2 percent to 1.9 percent.

 The sector was hit after UK finance minister Philip Hammond said in his Budget on Wednesday that the government would reclaim land that was not developed quickly enough.